marksimpson82/personal-site-blog/_posts/2010-01-11-automapper-and-test-data-builders.md

  }
 }</pre>

-I&#8217;ve had good results with this approach.
-The only bit I&#8217;m remotely concerned about is creating the mapping in the static constructor.
-Any AutoMapper gurus out there who can say whether there&#8217;s any reason I shouldn&#8217;t do that?
+I've had good results with this approach.
+The only bit I'm remotely concerned about is creating the mapping in the static constructor.
+Any AutoMapper gurus out there who can say whether there's any reason I shouldn't do that?